Origin

 Variants

-- Billie (original and most common)
+- Billie (original spelling)

 Nicknames